Mobility-Aware Cache Framework for Scalable LLM-Based Human Mobility Simulation: Design

 \subsubsection{\textbf{Data initialization}}

 We first leverage general LLM-based human mobility simulation methods to generate a small-scale mobility dataset for cache construction.
-In our work, we use GPT as the generator with task-specific prompts, but this step can be replaced by other LLM-API-based human mobility simulation method~\cite{shao2024chain,bhandari2024urban}.
-Following existing works, the generated data are in the form of textual paired reasoning chains and mobility activities, where the reasoning chains capture the intention behind each activity.
-To ensure the required data format, we construct prompts that include the person’s demographic profile (e.g., income and occupation), the date, nearby POIs around their home and workplace, and other task-specific requirements.
+In our work, we use GPT-4o-mini as the generator with task-specific prompts, but this step can be replaced by other LLM-API-based human mobility simulation method~\cite{shao2024chain,bhandari2024urban}.
+Following prior work, each generated example is a text pair of a reasoning chain and its mobility activities, where the reasoning chain captures the intention behind each activity.
+To ensure this format, we construct prompts that include the person’s demographic profile (e.g., income and occupation), the date, nearby POIs around their home and workplace, and other task-specific requirements.
 An example is provided in the appendix.